juhoinkinen/Annif-wiki/Commands.md

 ## Subject index administration

-### Train a project by loading all documents from directories or files
+### Train a project on documents from directories or files

     annif train <projectid> <path> [<path2> ...]